 It is important to note that a young child with amblyopia rarely expresses any symptoms or knows that what they are experiencing isn't normal.

 Improvements are possible at any age, but early detection and treatment offer the best outcome.
-It is important that children are taken to an optometrist for a comprehensive visual assessment during the first year of life to help catch problems like amblyopia at an early stage.
+Even if no signs or symptoms are noticed, it is important that children are taken to an optometrist for a comprehensive visual assessment during the first year of life to help catch problems like amblyopia at an early stage.